 3- Hockey

-Hockey has emerged as one of the most popular sports in the world.
+Hockey has emerged as one of the most popular sports in the world with over 2 billion fans.
 The origins of hockey can be traced back to the 19th century, with the game evolving from various stick-and-ball sports played in countries like Canada, the United States, and Europe.

 The first recorded indoor ice hockey game took place in Montreal, Canada, in 1875.
 From these beginnings, hockey has grown to become a global phenomenon, with the National Hockey League (NHL) serving as the premier professional league and a platform for the world’s best players to showcase their skills.